SeanHRN/krita-renpy-scripter/README.md

 `webp` > `png` > `jpg/jpeg`

-However, `webp` (a popular pick for Ren'Py projects) exports as lossy by KBE and isn't mentioned in the manual; I'll see if I can contribute a fix.
+However, `webp` (a popular pick for Ren'Py projects) isn't correctly exported by KBE (exports but is lossy, probably because Krita's Document::exportImage() doesn't support WEBP either); I'll see if I can contribute a fix.

 ## Settings<a id="settings"></a>
 Access to the settings file `configs.json` is provided in the Scripter window.
 The button will open it in your default editor.
 Aside from the script output template settings, changes will first be applied when you open a new window scripting.